syntax-scribe/syntax-scribe-docs/docs/getting-started.md

 **Local server not starting**
 - Ensure port 8000 is available (or specify different port)
 - Check that `mkdocs.yml` exists in the specified directory
+- If running MkDocs directly, make sure the virtual environment is activated

+**Virtual environment issues**
+- If `.venv` directory is missing, re-run `syntax-scribe docs serve` to recreate it
+- On Windows, use `.venv\Scripts\activate` instead of `source .venv/bin/activate`
+- Ensure Python 3.6+ is installed on your system

 ## Next Steps